Working out with a broken foot: it's totally possible!

 Other exercises you should be able to do because they are performed seated, or lying down with dumbbells, tubing, stability ball, etc. include:

-• Bent-knee pushups and dumbbell press and flys for chest, arms, back
+- For chest and arms: Bent-knee pushups and dumbbell press and flys

-Just as important as all the above is STRETCHING.
+Just as important as all of the above is STRETCHING.
 Every day, perform overall body stretches for 10 minutes before you get out of bed in the morning, and stretch in the bed for 10 minutes before you go to sleep.
+Stretching promotes blood flow and healing.
+It also feels really good!
+See some stretching tutorials here.